-The streaming program, which should go live later this year, will only stream a small number of cases and parties of cases nominated for coverage will have the opportunity to object.
-It’s unclear what objections will be permitted and if an objection means the case will not be streamed however.
+The live-streaming program, which should go live later this year, will only stream a small number of cases and parties of cases nominated for coverage will have the opportunity to object.
+It’s unclear what objections will be permitted and if an objection means no live-streaming.

 This program may end up reducing the caseload for the Court of Appeal since cases will be streamed on Youtube, Facebook, and even Twitter.
 Given how vicious the court of public opinion can be on social media, streaming law cases may incentivize settlements in many contentious cases where one or both spouses want to maintain privacy.

-It’s worth noting that this is not the first court streaming program in the UK.
+It’s worth noting that this is not the first court live-streaming program in the UK.
 The Supreme Court already streams cases and the Court of Appeal has streamed some civil disputes since 2018.

 You may find it surprising to know that all across the county, many states allow for the recording and live streaming of cases.
 One of the early trials to hit the mainstream people may remember was O.J.
 Simpson’s murder trial back in 1994.
 Trials are common enough that Court TV has been around since the 90’s and even has a Canadian spinoff.
 And these are real court proceedings being live-streamed to your own living room, not made-for-tv proceedings like People’s Court or Judge Judy.

 Right now, an overwhelming majority of cases streamed or otherwise video recorded in the US are high-profile criminal matters or state Supreme Court hearings.
 The U.S. Supreme Court has been one the lone holdouts on technology in the courtroom.
-Currently the closest you can get to livestreaming is watching SCOTUSblog live tweet and listen to the recording after the fact.
+Currently the closest you can get to livestreaming is watching SCOTUSblog live tweet or listen to the recording after the fact.
 Not live-streaming, and certainly not a compelling legal drama which Netflix or Amazon Prime have to worry about.

 While most court cases are open to the public, many judges do not think that means open to the world.
 With live streaming, judges would lose the ability to enforce decorum or control those watching since they are not in the courtroom.
 Plus family law cases often involve minor children, which presents extra privacy concerns for the court.